 Handprint Hermit Crab Craft

 A House for Hermit Crab is about a little hermit crab who must find a new home and discovers new friends and possibilities in the process.
 In the story, Hermit Crab thinks his new shell looks too plain.
 Over time he meets new friends that help add to his shell.

 We used sponges and paint to decorate our shells for our handprint hermit crab craft.

-1. Apply paint to child’s left hand and press onto a piece of white card stock.
+1. Apply paint to your child’s left hand and press it onto a piece of white card stock.
 Allow to dry.

 2. Cut a circle out of white card stock for the hermit crab’s shell.
-Using a pencil draw swirl on the the shell.
+Using a pencil draw a swirl on the shell.